About Us

 Heads begining to turn

 Large pallet manufacturers have their interest piqued by iBOXiT's inventions.
-Meetings show that The Pallit® is the ideal alternative to the wooden pallet.
+Meetings show that the Pallit® is the ideal alternative to the wooden pallet.
 Refining of the light duty and heavy duty Pallit® continues, along with EPS box replacements.
 RFID tag technology is incorporated into iBOXiT designs.

 Placeholder Image 6